John reading book

-Dispute resolution can involve one or more processes, where the parties to a dispute come to an agreed forum in an attempt to resolve their differences without invoking adversarial court proceedings
+A dispute resolution may require one or more regulated processes, where the parties to a dispute come to an agreed forum in an attempt to resolve their differences without adversarial court proceedings.
+These processes can constitute solutions in themselves, as they usually lead to an outcome which is positive for all parties.

 Adjudication is a statutory dispute resolution process signed into law in Ireland on 25 December 2013, embodied in the Construction Contracts Act, 2013.
 In general, adjudication involves an independent third party who considers the claims of both sides and makes a decision.
 The adjudicator is usually an expert in the subject matter in dispute, and adjudicators are not bound by the rules of litigation or arbitration.